 Dr. Rick Hanson is a neuropsychologist and the author of the bestselling Buddha’ Brain: The Practical Neuroscience of Happiness, Love & Wisdom.
 It has been translated into 21 languages and spent over 300 days on Amazon’s list of top 100 best-selling non-fiction books.
 Dr. Rick has a new book out called Just One Thing: Developing a Buddha Brain One Simple Practice at a Time.
 He has taught at Oxford, Stanford, and Harvard and his work have been featured in BBC, NPR, Consumer Reports, US News, and World Report.

 I spoke with Dr. Rick about how it’s possible to physically change your brain, your attitude, work performance and life with… Just One Thing.

-Steve Kayser (S): What is your book, “Just One Thing: Developing a Buddha Brain One Simple Practice at a Time,” all about?
+Steve Kayser (S): What is your book about, “Just One Thing: Developing a Buddha Brain One Simple Practice at a Time?”

 Dr. Rick Hanson (Dr. R): It’s a collection of simple practices.
 Little things that people can do few minutes a day or just kind of have in the back of their mind sometimes that will produce big results over time in terms of changing their brain for the better.